 Of all the New Jersey governors in my lifetime, no one appeared to be more ill-suited to the job than Jon Corzine.
 Born in Illinois and groomed as a bond-trader and bank executive, his career didn't really start to take off till he arrived at Goldman Sachs in 1976.
 By the time Corzine left the legendary Wall Street firm he had cashed in to the tune of $400 million.
 He could have done anything he wanted but, curiously, he decided to enter politics.
 Being elected to the United States Senate was not enough, however.
 So, Corzine repackaged himself as a super-executive and financial whiz who, as governor. could finally -- finally! -- solve the Garden State's financial problems and save us all a ton of dough.
 Well, it didn't work.
 We ran out of money again and Corzine stubbornly forced a government shutdown to win a one-percent increase in the state sales tax from six to seven percent.
 And of course property taxes simply continued to rise.
 Corzine proved to be an awkward leader who simply lacked people skills.
 His controversial toll hike plan (dubbed monetization) was the final straw.
 Corzine became the third Democrat governor in 20 years to serve just one term (or less) when he was defeated in 2009.

 I knew the minute I met Chris Christie in early 2009 that he had the makings of a great leader.
 It was obvious to me that he had the political skills and know how of Dick Hughes and the insight of Tom Kean or Brendan Byrne.
 He was a person who could actually get things done -- and not just day-to-day things but big, meaningful things.
 Christie combined a common touch with a super-sharp intellect and dogged determination.
 On top of that, he proved to be a compelling speaker, a formidable debater and a shrewd political infighter.
-But he seemed to lack the discipline of Byrne, Hughes and Whitman or the charm of Kean.
+But sometimes, he seemed to lack the discipline of Byrne, Hughes and Whitman or the charm of Kean.
 He could be (and has been) impatient, abrupt, dismissive and maddeningly unpredictable.
+But I've also found him to be exceptionally caring and attentive.
 On top of all that, he's highly theatrical.
 Which are just some of the reasons why he's never, ever dull.
 What a contrast to his predecessor!
 Over the past eight years, I've written so much about Christie (here and elsewhere) that there's not much else to say.
 He's been an immensely consequential governor.
 That fact stands, no matter what you make of him or his time in office.
+Certainly, no one has done more for my hometown of Camden than this man.
 I look upon him as the most vivid New Jersey political personality in my lifetime and someone who I'm proud to know and proud to have avidly supported from the very beginning.
 And, if you're thinking of counting Chris Christie out, you'd better think again.
 His time as a public figure is far from over.
 Stay tuned!

 Now, Phil Murphy is the 17th governor in my lifetime.
 That's about as much of a mention as we'll make of him.